Djelloul007/WireMock_compatible_mocking_service/README.md

 if you are using Kubernetes its very easy to swap between  external services and the Mock Service.

+# Wiremock Chrome extension
+the Wiremock Chrome extension help you to managing your Wiremock stubs.

 # very important
 It is very important that you keep your test data (Mock Data) regularly up to date.